Chan Perry

 Chan Everett Perry (born September 13, 1972) is a former American college and professional baseball player who was a utility infielder and outfielder in Major League Baseball (MLB) for parts of two seasons during the early 2000s.
-He played college baseball for the University of Florida, and played professionally for the Cleveland Indians in 2000 and Kansas City Royals in 2002.
+He played college baseball at Santa Fe Junior College (1991, 1992) and then the University of Florida (1993, 1994), and played professionally for the Cleveland Indians in 2000 and Kansas City Royals in 2002.

 Perry was born in Live Oak, Florida.
 He attended Lafayette High School in Mayo, Florida, and played for the Lafayette Hornets high school baseball team.